canonical/charm-relation-interfaces/interfaces/sdcore_management/README.md

 ## Usage

-Within Charmed-5G, components that need to make configuration changes to the network need to have access to the configuration and management service.
+Within Charmed-5G, components that makes configuration changes to the network need to have access to the configuration and management service.

-The `sdcore_management` relation interface describes the expected behavior of any charm claiming to be able to provide or consume the information to access the SD-Core configuration service.
+The `sdcore_management` relation interface describes the expected behavior of any charm claiming to be able to provide or consume the information to access the configuration service in SD-Core.

-SD-Core Webui Operator that allows the configuration of the SD-Core network within Charmed-5G is a typical provider and SD-Core NMS (Network Management System) Operator that provides a user interface to manage and configure the network is a typical requirer of this relation.
+SD-Core Webui Operator that is responsible for the configuration of the SD-Core network within Charmed-5G is a typical provider and SD-Core NMS (Network Management System) Operator that provides a user interface to manage and configure the network is a typical requirer of this relation.

 ## Direction